open5e/open5e/source/monsters/miscellaneous-creatures/swarm-of-insects.rst

 **Challenge** 1/2 (100 XP)

-**Swarm.** The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny insect.
+**Swarm**: The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny insect.
 The swarm can't regain hit points or gain temporary hit points.